parkunisonx-prog/parkunisonx-prog/README.md

 ## About me

 ### Hello, I'm Unison.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Data Analyst with expertise in data analysis and reporting.

 #### Querying data using SQL, R, and Python.
 #### Generate reports and perform ad-hoc data analysis using SQL.